 1a) Explain to your counselor the most likely hazards you may encounter while working with photography and what you should do to anticipate, mitigate, prevent, and respond to these hazards.
 Explain how you would prepare for exposure to environmental situations such as weather, sun, and water.

-If you’ll be practicing photography in a Scouting environment, most likely you’ll be shooting in the outdoors.
+If you’ll be practicing photography in a Scouting environment, you’ll most likely be shooting outdoors.
 This means the possibility of long exposure to the sun, weather damage to your equipment, and the potential for injury.
-These factors should not discourage you; as a Boy Scout, you’re trained to be prepared!
+These factors should not discourage you; as a Scout, you’re trained to be prepared! 🙂

 To prepare for these hazards, always tell others where you will be going and travel with a buddy.
 Pack according to the weather forecast, and bring water to stay hydrated.
 If you still find yourself in a hazardous situation, never be afraid to ask for assistance.
 Even call 911 if necessary.
 By staying alert and remembering your training, photography can be an extremely safe and rewarding experience.